 - the way log entries should be shown in the stream, as a general feed or separated by filters

 - the method log entries or the part of the stream history will be saved

 - the channels of creating code or working over the existing code.

-UI design was concentrated around two major challenges: to present data efficiently in a way that will be quite traditional for developers but at the same time to make it a bit more engaging and stylish via non-distracting design elements and animation.
-Therefore, the design concept was based using dark background common for coding platforms and software as well as bright color accents and gradients to add some style and make important accents noticeable.
+The UI design was concentrated around two major challenges: to present data efficiently in a way that will be quite traditional for developers but at the same time to make it a bit more engaging and stylish via non-distracting design elements and animation.
+Therefore, the design concept was based on using dark background common for coding platforms and software as well as bright color accents and gradients to add some style and make important accents noticeable.

-So, visual presentation was not the only thing about colored elements.
+So, the visual presentation was not the only thing about colored elements.
 Using common color marking recognizable for developers, the platform supported easy navigation and visibility of key elements.
-Colors marked types of logging entries both in the names of categories and the stream feed.
+Colors marked types of logging entries both in the names of categories and the streaming feed.
 The designer offered four UI concepts on this basis, with different fonts and variants of visual marking entries and errors.

 Having agreed upon the general stylistic concept with the customer, the designer moved on in course of layout simplification.
 The interface of the product is data-driven therefore it has to exclude any sort of distraction and avoid repetitive elements to prevent the interface from being cluttered.
 So, it was decided to exclude the copy featuring the type of log entry in the fields of messages.
 Only color marker was left becoming the central element of the connection between log entry and the categories whose names were provided in the upper part of the screen.

 The provided set of screens featured different concepts for visual presentation of color markers and entries saved by the user.
 Understanding the importance of navigability for the interface of such high practical value and information intensity, the designer tried to use the maximum of conventions power.
 The markers using the colors easily decodable by developers were also supported by the star sign as a popular and clear marker of saving the object to favorites or elements needing further attention later.